WHAT IS A HYDROGEN BATTERY ?

 Hydrogen cartridges can contain gas at 700 bar, or liquid hydrogen in combination with a matched bank of fuel cells.
 The gas version will give 270+ miles per exchange in a typical family car, like the Toyota Mirai.
 It is anticipated that a liquid hydrogen version will have a significantly longer range of around 470 miles.

-The safety cartridges are stackable for vans and trucks, offering 1,000 mile ranges on long haul vehicles using the high-pressure gas example and 1,750 mile ranges on liquid hydrogen, by way of fully developed examples.
+The versatile safety cartridges are stackable for vans and trucks, offering 1,000 mile ranges on long haul vehicles using the high-pressure gas example and 1,750 mile ranges on liquid hydrogen, by way of fully developed examples.
 But, please note that these are only estimates until the concept is proven.

 Cartridge exchanges take just a couple of minutes at dedicated rapid, smart service stations.
 Spent cartridges are refilled automatically, cyclically, with hydrogen and stored until requested by other vehicles passing through the station forecourt.

 The proposed system is compatible with Pay As You Drive (PAYD) technology.
 This makes the purchase price of an EV much lower than other systems.
 You pay for energy and cartridge depreciation at every fill up, regardless of using hydrogen fuel cell packs or lithium battery packs, because they are compatible with this versatile system.
 Again, PAYD is necessary for billing driverless vehicles.

 Batteries and Fuel Cells do not last forever and sometimes get damaged or become faulty.
 With millions of vehicles using electrical storage for their increasingly powerful motors, there will be hundreds of thousands of EV breakdowns every year.

-Vehicles using the standardized 'Universal' cartridge system, can be serviced by the roadside, by any equipped recovery service, such as the AA, Green Flag, and RAC - and be on their way again in minutes.
+Vehicles using the standardized 'Universal' cartridge system, can be serviced at the roadside, by any equipped recovery service, such as the AA, Green Flag, and RAC - and be on their way again in minutes.

 FIAT DUCATO EV CONVERSION - This battery electric has a range of 112 miles.
 With a hydrogen battery as a range extender, refuelling time can be cut from 4 hours plug in charging, to just a couple of minutes.
 In addition, the range will be roughly trebled.